Soapicks February 24-March 2

 February 27

 Feeling blue?
-We know where you can.
-A world-class line-up of blues entertainers is bringing down the house this Friday night at Music Hall as The Cincinnati Blues Festival presents the music of Grammy Lifetime Achievement Award recipient Bobby "Blue" Bland, Alabama blue boy Clarence Carter, Tennessean Latimore, Floyd Taylor, Bobby Rush, and Shirley Brown.
+Well if you’re not, you need to start!
+A world-class line-up of blues entertainers is bringing down the house this Friday night at Music Hall.
+The Cincinnati Blues Festival will feature the energized music of Grammy Lifetime Achievement Award recipient Bobby “Blue” Bland, Alabama blue boy Clarence Carter, Tennessean Latimore, the Chicago Blues Society’s 1998 Entertainer of the Year Floyd Taylor, International sensation Bobby Rush, Shirley Brown, an artist who’s earned comparison to Aretha Franklin and Theodis Ealey, composer of six critically acclaimed Blues albums.
 This is a one night, once in a lifetime chance to see these Blues legends on stage together.
 Show starts at 8:30 p.m.
 Click here for tickets.

 Double Feature of Art